itsmistad/RedMark/README.md

 This will switch your `settings_data.json` to your target environment's and keep the code you currently have locally.

 #### Start Live Preview
-> ./start.sh
+> ./start.sh [`environment`]

 This will watch and actively deploy any changes to your local source files.
-The deployment target is your currently mirrored environment.
+The deployment target is your current environment.

+Most of the time, you won't need to specify the environment.
+It will default to your current mirror.
+However, it's there if you need it.

 #### Deploy to Environment
-> ./deploy.sh
+> ./deploy.sh [`environment`]

-This will build and deploy your local source files to your currently mirrored environment.
+This will build and deploy your local source files to your current environment.
 This is *not* necessary when in live preview.

+You also will most likely never need to specify the environment here.
+However, it's there if you need it.

+#### Update settings_data.json
+> ./update.sh [`environment`]

+This will update your local settings_data.json with what's in your current environment.
+This is most useful when you're customizing from the admin panel simultaneously.

+Won't need to change the environment — again.
+But, ¯\_(ツ)_/¯.